-Frequent sore throats can have various causes, ranging in severity from 'very minor' to 'very serious'.
+Frequent sore throats can have various causes, ranging in severity from 'minor' to 'very serious'.
 Finding the true cause means ruling out or confirming each possibility – in other words, diagnosis.

 Diagnosis is usually a complex process due to the sheer number of possible causes and related symptoms.
 In order to diagnose frequent sore throats, we could: